stelcodes/nuzzle/README.md

 What makes these index webpage maps special is that they have an `:index` key with a value that is a vector of webpage map `id`s.
 For example, the subdirectory index webpage map for the above example would have an `:id` `[:blog-posts]` and an `:index` `[[:blog-posts :foo] [:blog-posts :bar]]`.
 Inside of your webpage rendering function, you will be able to retrieve data for a webpage by passing its `id` to the function `get-site-data`.
 This way, you can retrieve the title and URIs of the indexed pages.

 It's worth noting that you can define index webpage maps like any other webpage in your site data.
-You can use this to add some markup to your index pages from a markdown file by including a `:content` key:
+You can use this to add some markup to your index pages from a markdown file by including a `:markdown` key:

 ```
 [
 ;; somewhere in your site data EDN ...
   {:id [:blog-posts]
-   :content "markdown/blog-posts-index-blurb.md"
+   :markdown "markdown/blog-posts-index-blurb.md"
    :title "My Awesome Blog Posts"}
 ]
 ```